Gwillyn/JS-Writing-Tips/README.md

   const regex = /e/g;  //This will find every 'e' globally (with the g flag). const regex = /e/i;  //This will make the e case insensitive (so e, or E).
 ```
   Regular expressions are used in some JS methods, like match() - which will find any matching results and return an array.

+  Template literals ```${}``` can allow for direct insertions of variable values in strings.
+Instead of quotes for the string, you must use back-ticks.
+The below example would output the string "My name is Gwillyn.":
+      ```
+      const name = "Gwillyn"
+      const myNameText = `My name is ${name}.`
+      ```